-In addition to fundamental sciences, our Bachelor students follow several courses providing them with the complementary soft skills to round out their background and knowledge.
+In addition to fundamental sciences, our Bachelor students follow several courses providing them with complimentary soft skills to round out their background and knowledge.

 Through their courses in humanities and social sciences, they discover artistic and literary masterpieces, learn about French and European political systems and discuss ethical questions related to sciences.
 Emphasis is put on innovation management and entrepreneurship, giving a taste of how companies operate.

 Sports are practiced at least once a week, allowing our students to enjoy the great facilities on campus.

 Bachelor students at École Polytechnique get to enjoy a truly international setting.
 With over 60 nationalities on campus and close to 40% of international faculty, École Polytechnique offers a multicultural environment, promoting diversity and nourishing intercultural dialogue.
 The study of at least one foreign language is a mandatory part of the curriculum.
 The possibility for Bachelor students to study abroad during one semester is also offered in the third year.